 Milestones for infants

 Fortunately, most babies born in the United States today undergo a universal newborn hearing screening before they even leave the hospital.
 (Health professionals recommend babies born at home have a hearing test before they are two months old.)
-Those who fail hospital screenings are immediately referred to specialists for further diagnostic testing.
+Those who fail hospital screenings and are suspected to have infant hearing loss are immediately referred to specialists for further diagnostic testing.

 Approximately 12,000 babies born in the United States are identified with hearing loss each year – or 2-3 of every 1,000 – so chances are good your child will be born with normal hearing.
 Once you bring your baby home; however, it’s up to you to monitor his hearing health.
 In the first few months, pay attention to whether or not he is responding to sounds in his environment.
 Is he startled by loud noises?
 Does he recognize your voice?
 Does he move his eyes toward a noisy toy or music?